Mastering Distress Tolerance: Essential Skills for Emotional Resilience and Recovery

 RESISTT Skills:

 • Reframing the Situation: You reframe the situations in your life by changing your perspective.
-For instance, instead of looking at a certain difficult event as black and white, you look for a silver lining.
+For instance, instead of viewing a difficult event as black and white, you look for a silver lining.

 • Engaging in a Distracting Activity: You engage in distracting but pleasurable activities to divert your focus away from the distressing events in life.

-• Someone Else: You focus your attention on someone else, which will take away your focus from your struggles.
+• Someone Else: You focus your attention on someone else, which takes away your focus from your own struggles.
 For instance, you can help someone in need or simply surprise a loved one by doing something special for them.

 • Intense Sensations: You focus on intense sensations that are distracting but safe.
 For instance, taking a cold shower or going out for a walk in the rain or snow.

-• Shut It Out: You remove yourself from environments that are distressing you and go somewhere that is more relaxed, peaceful, and safe.
+• Shut It Out: You remove yourself from environments that distress you and go somewhere more relaxed, peaceful, and safe.

 • Neutral Thoughts: These are thoughts that do not add to the distressing events.
 For instance, you can count to ten or engage in mindfulness by focusing your attention on the environment around you.

 • Take a Break: You simply take a break and engage in something that is good for you.
 This can be different for different persons.
-Maybe you can take a day off and engage in self-care or go for a walk in the woods.
+Perhaps you could take a day off and engage in self-care, or go for a walk in the woods.

 Get Started With Nuview Treatment Center